aws-solutions-library-samples/guidance-for-ecs-canary-deployments-for-backend-workloads-on-aws/README.md

+>[!IMPORTANT]
+>This Guidance requires the use of AWS [CodeCommit](https://docs.aws.amazon.com/codecommit/latest/userguide/welcome.html), which is no longer available to new customers.
+Existing customers of AWS CodeCommit can continue using and deploying this Guidance as normal.

 # Guidance for Canary deployments for Queue processing workloads in Amazon ECS

 This repository consists AWS Cloud Development Kit (CDK) code for `Canary Deployments for Queue processing workloads in Amazon ECS` guidance.